ThreatResponse/threatresponse-bsides/slides.rst

 Other important things
 -----------------------

-* We all have day jobs on the ThreatResponse Team
+* All of us on the ThreatResponse Team have our day jobs.
 * These are our opinions not the opinion of our employer.

 .. note:: Andrew Speaks